Montana Behavorial Initiative Resources

 This is a Course on Facilitation Skills developed by the Department of Defense.
 The course has four main sections:

 The National Staff Development Council has a wealth of information on a variety of topics ranging from finding the time to meet, achieving your vision, reaching consensus, and data-analysis.
-Look for the articles under the "Tools for Schools" section.
+Look for the articles under the "Tools for Learning Schools " section.
 Former director of communications for NSDC, Joan Richardson

 Don Clark's Leadership Guide - Starbuck's Coffee Executive Don Clark presents his multiple-chapter guide to leadership.